The invisible undercurrent, undertow of self-made rules… Or if you prefer, the invisible strings that move the puppet…

 If you are on this site, you will find yourself, more or less, in this article.
 And it may change your life.

-A student writes, Hi Sophie, I think I take trivial and superficial things too seriously.
+Hi Sophie, I think I take trivial and superficial things too seriously.
 How can I let go of these immaterial incidents or people and focus on important things that truly matter to me?